kaishuu0123/rebacklogs/README.md

 ## Contribute

-kaishuu0123 is Japanese, but just started learning English.
+Issues and PRs are welcome in either English or Japanese.

-You can write issues and PRs in English or Japanese.
+(Note: Japanese may lead to smoother communication.)

-If you want to add a large feature, etc., it will be smooth if you create issue first and then discussion.
+If you want to add a large feature, please open an issue first to discuss it.
-Even if a big PR is suddenly thrown, it may be rejected at the concept stage.
+Large PRs submitted without prior discussion may be rejected at the concept stage.

 ## License